 I thought about cooking and how much I enjoy the feeling of feeding someone else and the comfort of listening to something steam; the things I used to be interested in learning about that I no longer invested time into after I got sick.

-I have let a lot of my interests slip away due to both my eating disorder and our cultural prevalence of alcohol, and I’m realizing that I am no closer to recapturing them than before.
+I have let a lot of my interests slip away due to both my eating disorder and our cultural prevalence of alcohol, and I’m no closer to recapturing them than before.

-Part of me feels ashamed writing this post, but part of me doesn’t.
-We’ve had a good run- wine and me.
+Part of me feels ashamed writing this post; part of me doesn’t.
+We’ve had a good run – wine and me.
 I’ve had a lot of blurry laughs, meaningful conversations, and tears behind those glasses of vino.

 In fact, this is not the end of my relationship with alcohol.
 But, we need a break.
 A big Ross-and-Rachel break.

-We are no longer healthy- this codependency Malbec and I have.
+We aren’t healthy – this codependency Malbec and I have.